benoitrosa/Generalized-Compliance-Computation-for-Continuum-Robots/README.md

 ## Description

-**This code computes the Quasistatic Model, the Generalized Compliance Matrix and the Joint Jacobian of a continuum robot :**
+**This code computes the Quasistatic Model, the Generalized Compliance Matrix and the Joint Jacobian of continuum robots :**
 - Concentric Tubes Continuum Robots (CTCR)
 - Tendon Actuated Continuum Robot (TACR)
 - Concentric Agonist-Antagonist Robot (CAAR) will be released soon